dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ---
-title: Using JavaScriptServices for Creating Single Page Applications
+title: Use JavaScriptServices to Create Single Page Applications in ASP.NET Core
 author: scottaddie
 description: Learn about the benefits of using JavaScriptServices to create a Single Page Application (SPA) backed by ASP.NET Core.
 manager: wpickett